Skip to main content

 Shaping Europe’s digital future

-The European Commission is determined to tackle the digital skills gap and promote projects and strategies to improve the level of digital skills in Europe.
+The European Commission is determined to tackle the digital divide and improve the level of digital skills for all Europeans, ensuring that they can fully engage in work and society.

 Background